|Classroom for 9- to 11-year-old children|

 - When working on a bulletin board, attaching the figures with straight pins allows the figures to be moved around until a balanced design is achieved.
 When the design is completed, the pins should be replaced with staples.

-- If possible, follow the layout of the school in the mural to make the display more personal.
+- If possible, use the layout of the school in the mural to make the display more personal.

-- Pay close attention while the children work to be sure their figures do not become too large to fit into the allotted sections.
+- Watch that the children's work does not become too large to fit into the allotted sections.

 - For the younger children, this was a one-session project.
 The older children used a second session to make the schoolhouse walls, stairs, doors, and school office (shown below).